 Path 1: Active Investing

 This is where you “make your money in your business“.

 Some examples of an active real estate investor might be:

 Keep in mind, this isn't limited to investors.
 You could also be an active real estate professional, like any of these examples:

 - Residential Real Estate Agent

 - Property Inspector

 In these professions, your means of making money is NOT passive.
-These people are grinding it out every day, working well over 40 hours per week and as a result, they’re making money a lot faster than a passive investor, and probably a lot faster than most W-2 employees.
+These people are grinding it out every day, working well over 40 hours per week, and as a result, they're making money a lot faster than passive investors and probably a lot faster than most W-2 employees.